SHC-ASTRA/astra-docs/templates/readme/ros2.md

 # ROS2 Repository Name

 > [!NOTE]
-> Notes about what to put where go in these note sections.
-Everything else is
+> Notes about how to use this template go in these note sections.
+Everything
-> an example to help you get started.
+> else is an example to help you get started.

 > [!NOTE]
 > Brief description of what the repository is for.